Home Health Care Business Plan

 Direct and Indirect Competitors

-St. Helen’s Home Care will face competition from other companies with similar business profiles.
+St. Helen’s Home Care will face competition from other home health care agencies with similar business profiles.
 A description of each competitor company is below.

 Travis County Home Health